Casper (video game): Sega Saturn, 3DO, PlayStation, and Game Boy Color game

-The game is other-wise an almost 100% remake/hack.
-It features over 70 new puzzle filled rooms, each with their own unique sets of puzzles and challenges.
-Remastered boss fights that prove a shade more difficult than the original game.
-There is also an inclusion of an extra secret bonus icon, even more secret rooms than the original, and a reward for collecting all of the game's fool's gold coins.
-Also all colored keys have a use.
-(In the original game, players would wind up with an extra red key with no seeming intended purpose.)

-Game-play footage and a review/play-through have been published to Youtube, and the game can be found at the official Facebook page for Retro Active Games.

 Game Boy game

-This game was developed by Bonsai Entertainment and released by Natsume.
+This game was developed by Bonsai Entertainment and released by Natsume Inc.

 Each of the levels consist of four main mini games, which the player can do in any order, and two final mini games that only appear at the end of the game.
 However, three of the main mini games are the same every level, with their only difference being a slightly increased difficulty level.
 The main goal of these games are to make it to the end with as much ooze as possible (ooze being fuel for the Lazarus and is much like points).

 Windows 95/98 game

-Casper: The Interactive Adventure is a Point and click adventure CD-ROM game made by WizardWorks and Morning Star Multimedia in 1997 and takes place after the 1995 film.
+Casper: The Interactive Adventure is a point and click adventure CD-ROM game made by WizardWorks and Morning Star Multimedia in 1997 and takes place after the 1995 film.
 After the Harvey's go on vacation, Casper's human friends throw him a party to cheer him up but a revived Carrigan turns them into ghosts, using a magic spell from an old book in the library, and hides them somewhere in the manor as revenge for being tricked out of the ultimate treasure.
 The player must use various items to travel around Whipstaff to find traces of Casper's friends and take pictures of them for hints and collect items while defending against attacks by the Ghostly Trio who are on Carrigan's side.
 There was supposed to be a sequel as stated in the ending and the manual where the player would help Casper turn his friends back into "fleshies" but Morning Star went bankrupt before it was made.